tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

 ---
 {% include notes.html %}

-## Shifting perspectives
+## Shift perspectives: Now you're the technical writer

-Until this point, you've been acting as a developer with the task of integrating the weather forecast into your site.
+Until this point, you've been acting as a developer with the task of integrating the weather data into your site.
 The point was to help you understand the type of information developers need, and how they use APIs.

 Now let's shift perspectives.
 Now you're now a technical writer working with the weather API team.
-They're asking you to document a new endpoint.
+The team is asking you to document a new endpoint.

 ## You have a new endpoint to document